DeanIA/dl4m_final/README.md

 ### RBG vs Spectral Modeling

+Using VGG-16 and BigEarthNet pretrained models to test land classification accuracy on the EuroSAT database's RGB and Multispectral imagery.
+The result suggests a model trained on Multispectral imagery performs better for land classification tasks.

 ### Population Density Prediction

 Using the Mapbox dataset created from generate_images.ipynb, we built a CNN that was used to predict the urbanicty (rural, suburban, or urban) of the images across New York.
 The CNN resulted in validation accuracy of .92.
 This modeling is contained in [mapbox_rgb_model.ipynb](https://github.com/DeanIA/dl4m_final/blob/main/mapbox_rgb_model.ipynb).